If you can't get to the gas station, the gas station will come to you

 The landmark French-Asian restaurant is named for founding chef Yoshi Katsumura.
 The fill-up start up is named for the Nintendo video game character, a sort of bulbous-nosed dragon.

-“Yoshi it the character everyone kind of loves,” said Bryan Frist, who started the company in 2015 with two partners “We’re the happy good company coming in, fighting the established system.”
+“Yoshi is the character everyone kind of loves,” said Bryan Frist, who started the company in 2015 with two partners “We’re the happy good company coming in, fighting the established system.”

 Gas stations seemed ripe for reinvention.